Lively, moderated, thought-provoking Q&A panel sessions that inform and enlighten.

 Naked Truths About Working Naked

 Stripper.
 Burlesque performer.
 Legal escort.
 Illegal prostitute.
 Porn actress.
-These "working girls" have all gotten naked in front of a camera at some time or other, and join us to discuss the topic of which work they consider sex work, and whether sex work is work.
+Nude model.
+These "working girls" have all gotten naked in front of a still or moving camera at some time or other, and join us to discuss the topic of which work they consider sex work, and whether sex work is work.
 They will share what it's like to be involved in "the industry", where they draw lines between a job, a hobby, and sex work, their moral struggles, the challenges and exploitation they face inside the industry, the judgement they face from family, friends, and colleagues, and the risks they have to consider and navigate when working and interacting with clients, photographers, and the general public.

 Photo Cred: George Pagan III via Unsplash